Commonjava/indy/user/addons/implied-repos/index.md

 The key point to remember in this scenario is that your repository manager is serving up the dependency POM that declares the new repository.
 This means your repository manager sees the POM before Maven does, and could use its contents to trigger some sort of event...

 This is where the Implied Repositories add-on comes into play.
-Each file that gets cached in AProx triggers an event, which add-ons can listen for.
+Each file that gets cached in Indy triggers an event, which add-ons can listen for.
 In this case, for each POM stored, Implied Repositories parses it and looks for any repository declarations it might contain.
-If it finds one, creates a new remote repository in AProx for it.
+If it finds one, creates a new remote repository in Indy for it.
 Implied Repositories then tags the "source" repository (where the POM came from) with a piece of metadata noting that it now "implies" the repository declared in the POM.
-This way, any time the "source" repository is added to the membership of an AProx group, any implied repositories are also added.
+This way, any time the "source" repository is added to the membership of an Indy group, any implied repositories are also added.

 ### Growing Pains

 This add-on is new, so there are still some kinks to be worked out.
 One of the most important questions is how to automatically remove an implied repository from a group when the repository that implied it is removed.

-So, while Implied Repositories will be included in releases of the AProx Savant distribution flavor for any version beyond 0.20.0, it will not be enabled by default.
+So, while Implied Repositories will be included in releases of the Indy Savant distribution flavor for any version beyond 0.20.0, it will not be enabled by default.

 #### Enabling Implied Repositories

 To enable this feature in your Savant deployment, add the following configuration:

-`etc/aprox/conf.d/implied-repos.conf`:
+`etc/indy/conf.d/implied-repos.conf`:

     [implied-repos]
     enabled=true

 ### Java Client API

 The Implied Repositories add-on provides a very small client API module, `ImpliedRepoClientModule`.
 This module is simply responsible for managing the repository implication metadata attached to store definitions.
-As such, it uses the AproxStoresClientModule to load and update store definitions, and merely reads metadata objects from existing store definitions.
-You'll probably need to use it in conjunction with the AproxStoresClientModule, available via the `Aprox.stores()` convenience method.
+As such, it uses the IndyStoresClientModule to load and update store definitions, and merely reads metadata objects from existing store definitions.
+You'll probably need to use it in conjunction with the IndyStoresClientModule, available via the `Indy.stores()` convenience method.

 Using the Implied Repositories client module, you can retrieve and even modify the list of implied repositories for a given "source" repository.